 Made with lightly roasted coffee and cardamom and served with local dates, the Arabic coffee makes for one heck of a beverage.

-An Emirati pancake, these are cooked with sour cheese and sweet date syrup, thus scintillating your taste buds.
+An Emirati pancake, are cooked with sour cheese and sweet date syrup, thus scintillating your taste buds.

 This Arabic bread is slightly leavened flatbread that is best eaten fresh out of the oven, with a hot beverage.

 A meaty stew packed with flavours and spices, this dish is for the spice lover meat-eaters.

 A Palestinian layered dessert, this dish is made of sugar, not spice, and everything nice.